Arthurkhan/star-gazer-analysis/update-logs/2025-05-29-business-details-enhancement.md

 - ✅ Maintained backward compatibility
 - ✅ Improved UI/UX with better layout and icons
 - ✅ Added currency selection with smart defaults
+- ✅ Fixed input fields to allow spaces and commas

 ## Next Steps
 - Connect the BusinessContext data to the AI recommendation system